panzi/numbers/README.md

 -----

     Usage: ./build/numbers [OPTIONS] TARGET NUMBER...
+           ./build/numbers --generate [TARGET]

+    TARGET may be a single number or an inclusive range in the form START..END.

+    EXAMPLE:

+            ./build/numbers 100..200 1 2 3 25 50 75

     OPTIONS:

             -h, --help             Print this help message.
             -t, --threads=COUNT    Spawn COUNT threads. (default: cpus)

                                    Special COUNT values:
                                       cpus ...... use number of CPUs (CPU cores) numbers ... use number count

                                    Note: If more than 1 thread is used the order of the results is random.

             -r, --rpn              Print solutions in reverse Polish notation.
             -e, --expr             Print solutions in usual notation (default).
             -p, --paren            Like --expr but never skip parenthesis.
+            -g, --generate         Generate standard numbers games with 6 numbers and their solutions.
+If no target is given all targets from 100 to 999 are iterated over.

 Getting the number of CPU cores is supported on systems that support `sysconf(_SC_NPROCESSORS_ONLN)`.
 On other systems it will take the number